Constipation: What it is and how to treat it

 We all feel overwhelmed from time to time, so here are three ways you can improve your mental wellbeing in under five minutes.

 We all know smoking is a no-no, and smoking rates have been declining for some time now.
 The number of people who drink alcohol has also dropped over the last decade, and those who do drink tend to do so less often.

 But while the short-term risks of alcohol, such as hangovers, are well known, fewer people realise that it can also harm your health long term.
 Cutting down on alcohol helps reduce your risk of several health problems, including certain cancers, liver disease and heart problems.
 Is it time to rethink the amount of alcohol you drink?
 Find out more about the long-term effects of alcohol.

 All healthy 30-somethings should consider having a flu shot.
 The flu is nasty no matter what age you are when you have it, so it’s worth getting vaccinated each year.
 Very few people have troublesome side effects, and by getting immunised you can also help stop the spread to others.
-Find out what your odds are of getting this year’s flu.

 At nib, we’re committed to keeping you at your healthiest, which is why we’ve put together a list of health checks that are important for people in their 30s.